CENTRE FOR AGROCHEMICAL TECHNOLOGY AND ENVIRONMENTAL RESEARCH (CATER)

 (d) Develop and deliver curricula in environmental science at the undergraduate and postgraduate levels.

-Within the context of its institutional mandate spelt out above, CAT has the following specific objectives:
+Within the context of its institutional mandate spelt out above, CATER has the following specific objectives:

 (a) Development and sustenance of analytical techniques and protocols to monitor the terrestrial, aquatic and atmospheric environments for pesticide and other agrochemical residues as well as other pollutants derived from agricultural and industrial activities.